 Gas cylinders are correctly positioned, secured and turned off, unless using en route heating.
 (See gas in services section)

 Battery is secure and mains connecting cable is disconnected and stowed.

-WARNING: Turn off gas appliances except en route heating (if fitted).
+WARNING: Turn off gas appliances.

 ⚠WARNING: Do not travel with televisions or microwaves in overhead lockers unless the appliance was supplied fitted to your caravan by the manufacturer.